Bike computers & cycling apps

 They receive data from GPS bike computers or the smartphones and make it highly presentable.
 More importantly it is a permanent log of all your activities plus modules to plan your training programs.

 They also show all those who have done the same route segments and their stats.
-You can follow a particular person and see their achievements and others also can follow you.
+You can follow a particular person and see their achievements and others can also follow you.
 That is if they are made their presence public and allow following.

 Other features include gleaning ideas on what route to pick, its popularity and set realistic targets based on what the average person does.